 Follow These Easy Steps to Start Working Smarter and Not Harder

-If you clicked through to read this article chances are you already feel like you are working hard but not getting enough done, or, maybe you would just like to get even more done in less time so you can reduce the number of hours you have to work.
-But it is important to remember that "working too hard" does not necessarily correlate with the number of hours you work, but has more to do with whether or not you are getting maximum results in as little time as is reasonably possible.
+If you clicked through to read this article, chances are you already feel like you are working hard but not getting enough done, or, maybe you would just like to get even more done in less time so you can reduce the number of hours you have to work.
+But it is important to remember that "working too hard" does not necessarily correlate with the number of hours you work, but has more to do with whether you are getting maximum results in as little time as is reasonably possible.

-Articles In This Series
+Articles in This Series

-- Step 1: Have A Plan In Place Before You Start Your Work Day.
+- Step 1: Have a Plan In Place Before You Start Your Work Day.
 The most important step you can take towards working more efficiently is to have a plan in place.

-- Step 2: Set Small Goals And Check Off Those You Accomplish.
+- Step 2: Set Small Goals and Check Off Those You Accomplish.
 Making a list and checking off items you have accomplished may sound like just another thing to do, but when done properly, keeping a tally of the task can help you work more efficiently.

-- Step 3 - Stop Procrastinating, But Feel Free To Defer Work When Necessary.
+- Step 3: Stop Procrastinating, But Feel Free to Defer Work When Necessary.
 Many of us put things off because we resent having to do them in the first place - especially if we feel like it is someone else's responsibility.